 Between completing my Honours and Masters I was employed by Greenleaf Retirement Village as an Artist in Residence and during that time I completed a series of works depicting the nature around the Village.
 These paintings can be viewed in my Gallery.

 I now have works in Aarwun Gallery in Gold Creek, ACT and I continue to paint the Hunter Valley and Canberra Regions.
-I also show my works in the Hunter Art Bazaar and some local markets.
+I also show my works in CSTUDIOS Art Gallery, Newcastle West, and more recently Tootsie Art Gallery, Yass.

 To view all of my recent paintings, illustrations and works for sale, please visit my Gallery and Illustration pages or view some of my works in the Aarwun Gallery in Gold Creek (ACT).